lalithambigai/lalithadev/README.md

      Step2:It has create a one workspace and it stores to all those things

-     Step3:To create a Dynamic Web Project in frontend
+     Step3:To create a Dynamic Web Project in Frontend

      Step4:To create a Maven project in web app